 - Jesse Rankin, who was born in Kentucky about 1795, and his wife Cynthia Sellers.
-Some researchers think Jesse was a son of Robert Rankin of Rutherford County, NC and Caldwell County, KY.
+Some researchers believe Jesse was a son of Robert Rankin of Rutherford County, NC and Caldwell County, KY.
 Other researchers think Jesse was a son of “Shaker Reverend” John Rankin of Guilford County, NC and Logan County, KY.
-Both Robert of Rutherford and Shaker John had sons named Jesse.
+Both Robert of Rutherford and Shaker Rev. John had sons named Jesse.

 On that note, it must be time to write an article about Jesse and Cynthia … moving on from North Carolina and Tennessee to Kentucky.

 See you on down the road.

-Family History.org, Gibson Co., TN, “Tax Lists, Box 1, 1824-1835,” DGS #102863906, 1827 tax list included Robert Rankin with 1 black poll, no land.
+Familysearch.org, Gibson Co., TN, “Tax Lists, Box 1, 1824-1835,” DGS #102863906, 1827 tax list included Robert Rankin with 1 black poll, no land.

 The 1830 census for Gibson County had Robert as a head of household in the 80 < 90 age bracket, born 1740–50.
-His household included a female born 1780–90, a male born 1815–20, and one male slave born 1800-06.
-Robert gave a slave named Solomon to his daughter Margaret Finley in 1837.
-SeeGibson Co., TN Deed Book F: 55.
-Robert’s daughter may be the Margaret D. Fenly listed in the 1840 census for Madison County, Tennessee, born 1780-90, with a male slave born 1785-1804.
+His household included a female born 1780–90, a male born 1815–20, and one male enslaved person born 1800-06.
+Robert gave an enslaved person named Solomon to his daughter Margaret Finley in 1837.
+Gibson Co., TN Deed Book F: 55.
+Robert’s daughter may be and probably is the Margaret D. Fenly listed in the 1840 census for Madison County, Tennessee, born 1780-90, with an enslaved male born 1785-1804.

 Robert was not enumerated in the 1840 federal census for Gibson Co. and probably died between the 1837 gift deed to Margaret Rankin Finley and the census.
 I found no probate records for him.